asalber/asalber.github.io/office/excel/manual/formulas.md

 ### MAX function
-The `MAX` function calculates the maximum value of numbers in one or several cell ranges.
-Its syntax is `MAX(range1;range2;...)` where *range1, range2*, etc. are the cell ranges to calculate their maximum.
+The `MAX` function calculates the maximum value of several numbers.
+Its syntax is `MAX(number1,number2,...)` where *number1,number2*, etc. are numbers or cell ranges for which you want the maximum.

 **Example** The next animation shows how to calculate the maximum grade for every student in a course.